Vedant-git-333/AI_ML_Internship/README.md

 - Evaluated the model using R² Score
 - Plotted Actual vs Predicted house prices

+## Week 3 - Clustering, Dimensionality Reduction & Visualization

+### Assignments

+* Assignment 1: Applied K-Means Clustering on the Iris dataset and visualized the clusters.
+* Assignment 2: Reduced the Iris dataset from 4 dimensions to 2 using PCA and visualized the results.

+### Mini Project

+Iris Flower Clustering Project

+Tasks Completed:

+* Loaded the Iris dataset
+* Applied K-Means Clustering (`k = 3`)
+* Reduced dimensions using PCA
+* Visualized the clusters using a scatter plot
+* Compared predicted clusters with the actual flower species

 ### Technologies Used
 - Python
 - Pandas